AidanSpeakss/dvd-logo-game/README.md

 # Play Here: https://aidanspeakss.github.io/dvd-logo-game/

-## A New Interest
-At a McNair Scholars conference I showed some friends this game and they got hooked instantly, after walking up to strangers and watching them get hooked to this game, I realized the opportunity it now offers.
-This game is simplistic yet addicting like Flappy Bird, with the right launch and the right marketing I think it can do well.
-I will be keeping this public source version of the game available, but every update from now on will be closed source and tested locally.
-I will periodatically release updates to the game on this Github.
-Wish me luck!

 # DVD Logo Mini-Game
 A game based on the DVD Screensaver meme!
 Take control of the logo and try to make it hit the corner in as little moves as possible!